hicklin/dotfiles-linux/nixos/README.md

 To avoid a hacky looking `.nix` file, I have opted to manage the oh-my-zsh themes and plugins outside the `.nix` file.
 Hence we need to symlink the `configs/.oh-my-zsh` to our home directory.
 `ln -s <path to this repo>/configs/.oh-my-zsh ~/.`

+## Gnome

+This installs the necessary packages and extension.
+It also aspires to
+- Set a media key shortcut to launch the terminal
+- Update system shortcuts
+- Enable and configure gnome extensions

+However, there seems to be an issue with the system's shortcuts and gnome extensions settings not being consumed.
+Check the issus for more information about this.
+For now, run the `ubuntu/gnome_setting.sh` script.